 Freshly ground black pepper to taste

-Core and seed bell peppers.
-Cut each into six wedges, and place into a resealable plastic bag.
-Add garlic and drizzle with olive oil.
-Toss, seal, and set aside to marinate at least 20 minutes or overnight for a more intense flavour.
+- Add peppers whole and toss, seal, and set aside to marinate at least 20 minutes or overnight for a more intense flavour.

-Preheat your outdoor grill and lightly oil the grate.
-Stir the goat cheese and half of the lemon juice together in a small bowl; set aside.
+- Mix the goat cheese and half of the lemon juice together in a small bowl; set aside.
 Do not over incorporate or cheese will get mushy.